jcblaisecruz02/PyTorch-Language-Modeling/README.md

 # PyTorch Language Modeling
 A series of notebooks implementing key papers and architectures for neural language modeling.
+I'm still rewriting my other stuff and I'll update this soonest I finish them.
 Don't hesitate to contact me if you find any bugs in the code!

 ### Requirements
 PyTorch 1.0 and TorchText 0.3